kingzamzon/docs/docs/whatIsLit.md

 # What is the Lit Protocol?

-The Lit Protocol is a decentralized access control protocol running on top of Ethereum and other EVM chains.
-With LIT, you can harness on-chain access control conditions to do 4 main things:
+The Lit Protocol is a decentralized access control protocol running on top of EVM chains and Solana.
+With Lit, you can harness on-chain access control conditions to do 4 main things:

 - Encrypt and lock static content (images, videos, music, etc) behind an on chain condition (for example, posession of an NFT)
 - Decrypt static content that was locked behind an on chain condition